Fresnillo (LON:FRES) Trading Down 5.6% – Here’s What Happened

 Wall Street Analysts Forecast Growth

-A number of equities analysts recently weighed in on the stock.
-Royal Bank of Canada reissued a “sector perform” rating and set a GBX 880 ($11.65) target price on shares of Fresnillo in a research note on Thursday, March 13th.
-Berenberg Bank raised Fresnillo to a “buy” rating and raised their target price for the stock from GBX 840 ($11.12) to GBX 1,020 ($13.50) in a research note on Thursday, March 6th.
-Finally, Canaccord Genuity Group raised their price objective on shares of Fresnillo from GBX 760 ($10.06) to GBX 805 ($10.66) and gave the stock a “hold” rating in a research report on Tuesday, February 25th.
-Three investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of GBX 824 ($10.91).
+A number of brokerages have weighed in on FRES.
+Berenberg Bank raised shares of Fresnillo to a “buy” rating and increased their target price for the stock from GBX 840 ($11.15) to GBX 1,020 ($13.53) in a report on Thursday, March 6th.
+Canaccord Genuity Group raised their target price on shares of Fresnillo from GBX 760 ($10.08) to GBX 805 ($10.68) and gave the stock a “hold” rating in a report on Tuesday, February 25th.
+Finally, Royal Bank of Canada reaffirmed a “sector perform” rating and set a GBX 880 ($11.68) target price on shares of Fresnillo in a report on Thursday, March 13th.
+Three investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Hold” and an average target price of GBX 824 ($10.93).

 Fresnillo Increases Dividend

-The business also recently announced a dividend, which will be paid on Friday, May 30th.
-Investors of record on Thursday, April 17th will be given a dividend of $0.68 per share.
-This is a boost from Fresnillo’s previous dividend of $0.06.
+The firm also recently disclosed a dividend, which will be paid on Friday, May 30th.
+Investors of record on Thursday, April 17th will be issued a $0.68 dividend.
+This represents a yield of 5.49%.
+This is a positive change from Fresnillo’s previous dividend of $0.06.
 The ex-dividend date is Thursday, April 17th.
-This represents a dividend yield of 5.49%.
-Fresnillo’s payout ratio is presently 29.82%.
+Fresnillo’s dividend payout ratio is 29.82%.

 Fresnillo plc is the world’s largest silver producer and Mexico’s largest gold producer, listed on the London and Mexican stock exchanges.